sharetribe/flex-docs/src/docs/tutorial-branding/customize-amenities-filter/index.md

   Read more about [public data](/references/extended-data/).

-- `-m my-marketplace-test`: your marketplace ID.
+- `-m my-marketplace-dev`: your marketplace ID.

-  With CottageDays test marketplace, the ID is _cottagedays-test_.
+  With CottageDays dev marketplace, the ID is _cottagedays-dev_.
 You can check your marketplace ID from Flex Console (Build section).

 Read more about
 [setting search schemas with Flex CLI](/how-to/manage-search-schemas-with-flex-cli/).